How I Built This Website

 The stack

 The site runs on Hugo, a static site generator written in Go.
-I went with Hugo because it’s fast, simple, and I’m learning Go anyway so I figured I’d stay in that ecosystem.
-The theme is risotto — clean, text-forward, no distractions.
-Exactly what I wanted.
+Something you’ve probably heard of before.
+I went with it because it’s fast, simple, and I’m learning Go anyway so I figured I’d stay in that ecosystem.

 AI did most of the heavy lifting